Azure/azureml-examples/cli/prefix.md

 cd azureml-examples/cli
 ```

-Run the set up script to create an Azure resource group, ML  workspace, and set CLI defaults:
+Run the set up script to create an Azure resource group, machine learning workspace, and set defaults for `--resource-group/g` and `--workspace/w`:

 ```bash
 bash setup.sh